Deadlift Variation Guide

 What are the Main Types of Deadlift Variations?

-Alright so what are the main types of deadlifts?
+Alright so what are the main types of deadlift variations?
 The first is the conventional deadlift which is the most common.
-This is where you place your feet roughly shoulder width apart and your hands are outside your legs.
+This is where you place your feet roughly shoulder width apart and your hands are outside your legs, using an overhand grip.
 You then bend over to grab the weight and push hard into the floor using your whole body to lift the weight up while maintaining a neutral spine position at the starting position.

 Most Boostcamp programs don’t specify what ‘main’ deadlift to perform, so it’s up to you to decide what works better based on your goals.
 You can read the information under each program to get a better idea of which deadlift might be right for you.
 The following sections will further discuss the many deadlifts variations that you can consider in your training.